s-albert/online-help/README.md

 * Typescript basic types (typescript, typescriptreact)
 * Html (html)
 * Devdocs (typescript, typescriptreact, javascript, html, css, c, c++, java, python, ruby, rust, perl, php);
+    Go to https://devdocs.io/ and enable the desired help topics at first

 ## Online help according to the language file
 * If nothing is selected, it will open reference pages related to the file type like groovy, dockerfile, C, C++, powershell,...

+## Open browser help about the clipboard text
+* If you copied e.g. an error message stackoverflow will open and search for the clipboard text.